hkhojasteh/Q-Smartwatch/README.md

-# Smartband
+# Smartwatch
-My customizable smart band
+My Customisable Smartwatch powered by a dedicated hardware and software.